nikhil-os/NodeMCU-WIFI-CAR/README.md

 ## Setup Instructions

 1. Clone the repository: `git clone https://github.com/your-username/esp8266-wifi-car.git`
-2. Install necessary dependencies by running `pip install -r requirements.txt`.
+2. Install necessary dependencies as per Arduino IDE requirements.
 3. Connect the ESP8266 microcontroller to your vehicle as per the provided hardware integration instructions.
 4. Configure the WiFi settings in the code to match your network.
-5. Run the Python script to start the interface and control the vehicle.
+5. Upload the firmware to the ESP8266 microcontroller using the Arduino IDE.
+6. Power up the vehicle and connect it to the WiFi network.
+7. Control the vehicle remotely using the specified controls.

 ## Usage

-1. Start the Python script.
+1. Upload the firmware to the ESP8266 microcontroller.
+2. Power up the vehicle and connect it to the WiFi network.
-2. Use the interface to control the vehicle remotely.
+3. Use the controls specified in the code or interface to control the vehicle remotely.
-3. Enjoy exploring the capabilities of your WiFi-enabled vehicle!
+4. Enjoy exploring the capabilities of your WiFi-enabled vehicle!

 ## Contributing